-In 2007, Carla was hired as a full-time photographer/photo archivist at NASA (National Aeronautics and Space Administration) Headquarters in Washington, DC.
-While at NASA, she helped to document everything from the end of the space shuttle program, congressional hearings on Capitol Hill, events at the White House, to extensive travel to Russia and Kazakhstan covering manned launches to the International Space Station and their subsequent landings.
-Her documentary and reportage work has been distributed worldwide through news and photo agencies such as the AP, AFP, Reuters, National Geographic Online, Getty Images and has been recently featured on social media by Photograph Magazine, The American Collective and LensCulture.
-Her fine art work has been exhibited in a number of galleries in the United States.
+In 2007, Carla was hired as a photographer/photo archivist at NASA Headquarters in Washington, DC.
+While at NASA, she documented everything from the end of the space shuttle program, congressional hearings on Capitol Hill, events at the White House, to extensive travel to Russia and Kazakhstan covering human spaceflight to and from the International Space Station.
+Her reportage work has been distributed worldwide through news and photo agencies such as the AP, Reuters, The Washington Post, The Guardian, NPR, Getty Images.
+Her documentary work on the U.S. Resist movement has been shared on social media by LensCulture, Photograph Magazine, Exposed DC and The American Collective.

-Carla holds a B.A. in Russian Studies, and an M.F.A. in Photography from Southern Illinois University, Carbondale.
-Currently based in the Washington, DC area, she is available for a variety of assignments.
+Carla holds a B.A. in Russian Studies, and an M.F.A. in Photography.
+Currently based in the Washington, DC area, she is available for a variety of assignments both domestically and internationally.